Social-Psychological factors

 Social-Psychological Factors – Strengths

 Blass and Schmidt (2001) showed clips of Milgram’s experiment to their students.
-They then questioned them on how they thought was to blame.
+They then questioned them on who they thought was to blame.
 Students blamed the experimenter as they believed he had authority in the situation.

 There is also research that supports the legitimacy of authority.
-Bickman (1974) designed an experiment that involved a confederate dressed up as either a milkman, security guard or a member of the public.
+Bickman (1974) designed an experiment that involved a confederate dressed up as either a milkman, security guard, or a member of the public.
 The confederate would ask members of the public passing by to pick up some litter.
-The level of obedience was greater for the security guard as they are higher in the societal hierarchy in respect to authority.
+The level of obedience was greater for the security guard as they are higher in the societal hierarchy with respect to authority.

 Social-Psychological Factors – Limitations